mkiki254/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 8: A function that prints every minute of the day Task 9: A function that prints a 9 by 9 multiplication table Task 10: A function that adds two integers
+Task 11: A function that prints any number n to 98